zhangzw16/Hangman-Game-Solvers/README.md

 > [!Important]
 > Overall, these results demonstrate the effectiveness of using both statistical language models (n-grams) and deep learning approaches (GRUs) for the Hangman game.
 The n-gram models provide a strong baseline by leveraging letter frequency and co-occurrence statistics, while the GRU is able to model more complex patterns and long-range dependencies.
 Combining these two approaches leads to the best performance.

-Future work could explore more advanced neural architectures, such as Transformers with attention, as well as techniques for model compression and acceleration to further improve efficiency.
+Future work could explore the more accurate uppper bound for train/test splited hangman games.
 Additionally, incorporating more sophisticated language models, such as those trained on larger corpora or using subword units, may help boost accuracy on rare or unseen words.

 ## Reproducibility